 In some ways, it would be paralyzing to really listen and feel the pain of people around us who are victims of tragedy, abuse, bullying, and other horrors that we hear about every day on social media and in the news.
 Occasionally, there isn’t much you can do and in that case thoughts and prayers make sense.
 When you have the power to do more though – you MUST do more.
 So many people offer their best wishes, or condolences, when they have real power to roll up their sleeves and get some damn work done.
 In this unique situation, I was that person – and I rolled up my sleeves.

-I tore through my attic to get maternity clothes gathered up for this poor woman.
-Luckily, we wear the same size and I my daughter was a spring baby, so I had a bunch of winter sweaters and pants that could be worn right now.
+Maternity clothes currently live in my attic.
+Luckily, we wear the same size and I my daughter was a spring baby.
+I had a bunch of winter sweaters and pants that could be worn right now.
 I drove them over to a location that was posted and her friend sent me a message later that she dropped them off that night.
-I wasn’t alone – there were nearly a hundred messages from women looking to see where they could donate items for her and the baby girl she’s carrying.
+There were nearly a hundred messages from women looking to see where they could donate items for her and the baby girl she’s carrying.

-Helping other people feels good – and as I work my way through the year trying to declutter and spend less on things, I hope to benefit others in the process.
-The suits I don’t fit in or wear can be donated so that a woman getting back on her feet and needs a suit for a job interview can walk into the room with confidence.
+Helping other people feels good.
+As I work my way through the year trying to declutter I know I can help others in the process.
+The suits I don’t wear can be donated so someone else can walk into a job interview with confidence.

-The baby toys and high chairs in my garage could go to a family in need, or make a child happy that doesn’t have something to play with.
-Everything that is sitting around collecting dust made me happy at one point – and it’s time to get that happiness back out in circulation.
+The baby toys and high chairs in my garage could go to a family in need, or make a child happy.
+Everything that is sitting around collecting dust made me happy at one point.
+Time to get that happiness back out in circulation.